Beer-braised sausages with warm potato apple salad is a simple, hearty and flavorful meal!

 Krombacher is the largest brewery in Germany and the biggest family owned and operated a brewery in Europe.
 It has been produced in Krombach since 1803, and around sixty glasses of Krombacher Pils are being enjoyed every second in Germany.
 The beer was first imported into the UK in 1987 and is available via Majestic, Beers of Europe and Noble Green Wines.

 I’ve been recently cooking this dish quite a lot, because 1) it’s delicious 2) it’s quick 3) it’s easy and 4) it’s healthy.
-Beer Braised Sausages with Potato Apple Salad is simply a mouthwatering recipe, it’s perfect for these last-minute gatherings when you don’t really have much time to cook.
+Beer-Braised Sausages with Potato Apple Salad is simply a mouthwatering recipe, it’s perfect for those last-minute gatherings when you don’t really have much time to cook.
 The ingredients that I use to make this are basic, but the result turns out amazing every single time!
 I used British beef sausages (could be substituted with pork sausages if you prefer), apples, onions, baby potatoes and Krombacher dark beer.

 This time, Krombacher beer was not a drink accompanying my meal.
-Instead, I used it to create this recipe and make my sausages 100x times more delicious as it gives a deep caramelized flavour!
+Instead, I used it to create this recipe and make my sausages 100x times more delicious as it gives a deep caramelized flavor!
 The beer is a very important ingredient that transferred the final taste of this dish from ordinary to extraordinary.